Csmout18/Bootstrap-kc/README.md

-This project is a responsive web page created to demonstrate knowledge and practical use of Bootstrap 5.
+This project is a responsive web page created to demonstrate knowledge and practical use of Bootstrap.
 It integrates various Bootstrap components and utilities to build a functional and visually structured layout.

 Key Features and Components: